kLayz3/monad/README.md

 - `T* operator->();` same; call `T`'s methods via arrow operator.

 ###### `TProcessor<Out(Ins...)>`
-Backbone class used as a parent to the user-defined processor type, where `Out` is some user defined container and `Ins...` is a list of input containers.
+Backbone type used as a parent to the user-defined processor type, where `Out` is an output container type and `Ins...` is a list of input container types.
 Main constructor is: `explicit TProcessor(Out& , const Ins&...)` which takes ownership of the `Out` instance.
 It is purposefully not marked as rvalue ref (for cleaner API), but once the TProcessor has been handed the `Out&`, it owns it.